Cmndgrab/animetestfix/README.md

 # ✨ Anime finder ✨

-#### Anime finder allows the user to seach for a title, get random recommendations and get a list of most popular animes.
+#### Anime finder allows the user to search for a title, get random recommendations and get a list of most popular animes.

 # 🪄 Tools & APIs 🪄